MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/design/designing-apps-in-meetings.md

 #### Don't: Introduce unnecessary elements

-A single in-meeting dialog with multiple interactions can distract from the call.
+A single in-meeting dialog with multiple interactions can distract from the meeting.

    :::column-end:::
 :::row-end:::